-Nearly all current USGS topos are available only as color plots on water resistant synthetic paper, for $14.99.
-A few sheets are available as litho-printed paper maps as the USGS sells off its current printed inventory.
+All current USGS topos are available only as color plots on water resistant synthetic paper, as the USGS no longer produces paper topographioc maps.

 We stock all USGS 1:24,000 and 1:100,000 & 1:250,000 topo maps for all of the USA.

 Plotted on water-resistant, tear-resistant synthetic paper